MrJanHorak/spelling-bee-practice-tool-back-end/README.md

 That inspired me to see if I could design a tool to help her prepare.

-This app makes use of React-Speech-Kit in combination with a speech recognition polyfill to help it function on other browsers and IOS devices.
+This app makes use of React-Speech-Kit in combination with a speech recognition polyfill to help it function on most modern browsers, desktop computers, Android and IOS devices.

 ### At the moment the app includes:
 ---